deNBI/securing_openstack_clum2025/README.md

-# Containerized web-services workshop
+# Securing a web service in OpenStack with internal network and reverse proxy

-In this workshop, we will focus on how to containerize an application and deploy the application as a web service in the de.NBI cloud infrastructure.
-We will cover basics in the usage of container technology, configure an reverse proxy together and use "Let's encrypt" to secure your website.
-We will show you key mechanisms and practices how you can deploy your own webservices in our cloud infrastructure.
+In this workshop, we will focus on how to secure a exposed service via a reverse-proxy and loadbalancer in the de.NBI Berlin Openstack Environment.
+We will cover basics in the setup of network structure in openstack via the GUI, creating a vm and setting everything up for a docker-based and simplified service, which needs to be exposed to the internet, setting up a reverse proxy via docker aswell which handles the SSL-termination and creates HTTTP/S-certification completely automated.
+We will show you key mechanisms and practices how you can secure/expose your own webservices in our cloud infrastructure.
+Depending on the success of the hands-on session we can also cover authentication or some more detailed questions.

 # Preparation